When Disaster Strikes...: Commercial performance

 When Disaster Strikes... debuted at number three on the US Billboard 200 chart, selling 165,000 copies in its first week.
 This became Busta Rhymes's second US top-ten debut on the chart.
 On October 9, 1997, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies in the United States.

+Legacy

+Fellow rapper and friend Talib Kweli included When Disaster Strikes in his list of the 100 best hip hop albums of all time.